ysumanthvarma/AI_Learning/README.md

 - What answer was best?
 - What answer exposed a corpus or retrieval gap?

+## Phase Guide: Days 41-60 - SRE Tools, Agent Safety, and Policy

+**Learning theme:** Teach the assistant to use read-only operational tools safely.
+This is where "AI for SRE" becomes more than Q&A.

+**Before starting Day 41, you should know:**
+- What RAG does.
+- Why citations matter.
+- Why retrieved content and tool output are untrusted.

+**Main risk in this phase:** Excessive agency.
+The assistant may appear useful, but it must not take risky actions.
+Keep all tools read-only and policy checked.

 ### Day 41 Detailed: Design Tool-Calling Contract

 **Outcome:** Tool calls have a safe request/response shape before implementation.